-4 Matt.
+5 Matt.
 12:7: "If you had known what these words mean, 'I desire mercy, not sacrifice,' you would not have condemned the innocent."
+Unless otherwise indicated, scriptures are quoted from the New International Version.

 His wife was patient as only a Christian woman could be.
 But there came a point where she had to end the marriage.
 She filed for divorce and had her husband admit in the pleadings guilt of fornication.
 After all, many an eldership would doubt a woman's word on this, and getting it in writing was the one way to be sure that a second marriage would be accepted.
 And so they sadly divorced, and some time later she remarried.